- Home

 Weight: 100

-Generally safe for tourists with low violent crime rates.
+Generally safe for tourists with low violent crime, but petty theft can occur.

 60%